Access your Pro+ Content below.

-This article is part of the June 2011 issue of SharePoint-BI integration: BI data for everyone
+This article is part of the SharePoint Insider issue of June 2011

 Integrating the collaboration platform SharePoint 2010 with SQL Server has gotten much easier and can open up business intelligence data to more end users across the enterprise.